 Scaevola, Fan Flowers, Half Flowers, Fairy Fan Flower

-Synonyms of Scaevola aemula (3) (Updated on 2-17-21): Lobelia aemula Kuntze, Merkusia aemula de Vriese, Merkusia sinuata de Vriese
+Synonyms of Scaevola aemula (3) (Updated on 12-26-22 from Plants of the World Online): Lobelia aemula Kuntze, Merkusia aemula de Vriese, Merkusia sinuata de Vriese

 Scaevola aemula R.Br. is the correct and accepted name for this species of Fan Flower.
 It was named and described by Robert Brown in Prodromus Florae Novae Hollandiae in 1810.

 The genus, Scaevola L., was named and described by Carl von Linnaeus in the 2nd edition of Mantissa Plantarum Altera in 1771.

 As of 12-26-22 when this page was last updated, Plants of the World Online lists 107 species in the Scaevola genus.
 It is a member of the plant family Goodeniaceae with 7 genera.
 Those numbers could change as updates are made on POWO.